jobrouter/typo3-process/Documentation/form-finisher.rst

 #.
 Configure JobRobot module

-   If you haven't an activated JobRobot configuration you have to create a new user in your JobRouter® installation and configure it under :guilabel:`System` > :guilabel:`Configuration` > :guilabel:`Modules` > :guilabel:`JobRobot`.
+   If you haven't an activated JobRobot configuration create a new user in your JobRouter® installation and configure it under :guilabel:`System` > :guilabel:`Configuration` > :guilabel:`Modules` > :guilabel:`JobRobot`.
 You see the following screen: